 People are therefore instrumental in developing and producing the super-normal profits that SME principals seek.
 It can’t be done without them!

-The Trading Firm: why competitive advantage matters
+Why competitive advantage matters

-People start firms because they feel that they have some idea that would be good to invest in.
+Entrepreneurs start firms because they feel that they have some idea that would be good to invest in.
 They feel they have found something in which they could make above average profits.
-In this section we develop a model of the firm to elaborate the idea of added value and profit.
+In this opening section we develop a model of the firm to elaborate the idea of added value and profit.
 We then introduce people and their contribution to competitive advantage in an environment where many firms serve a market.
 Ultimately we explore the significance of competitive advantage.

 The Basic Model of the Firm